Theatre of Azerbaijan: Origination of the national Azerbaijani theatre — late 19th century, early 20th century

 By the end of the 19th century, spectacles in Azerbaijani language were staged in province cities such as Nukha, Ganja, Shamakhi, Nakhchivan and others.
 Followers of Akhundov's drama school, Najaf bey Vazirov, Hashim bey Vazirov, Nariman Narimanov, Abdurrahim bey Hagverdiyev, Jalil Mammadguluzadeh and Suleyman Sani Akhundov, were organizers of theatrical spectacles.

 In 1888, a theatrical troupe was created in Baku by active participation of S.M.Ganizade and N.Narimanov.
-In 1897, the first professional collective – “Muslim Drama Troupe” – was established.
-Repertoire of pre-revolutionary theatre consisted of works of Azerbaijani playwrights (M.F.Akhundov, N.Vazirov, H.Vazirov, N.Narimanov, A.Hagverdiyev, J.Mammadguluzade and others), and also Russian (N.V.Gogol, I.S.Turgenev and L.N.Tolstoy) and western European classics (W.Shakespeare, Schiller and Molière).
+In 1897, the first professional collective, "Muslim Drama Troupe", was established.
+Repertoire of pre-revolutionary theatre consisted of works of Azerbaijani playwrights (M.F.Akhundov, N.Vazirov, H.Vazirov, N.Narimanov, A.Hagverdiyev, J.Mammadguluzade and others), and also Russian (N.V.Gogol, I.S.Turgenev and L.N.Tolstoy) and western European classics (Shakespeare, Schiller and Molière).
 Azerbaijani theatre became the center of spreading of enlightenment and democracy ideas from its first years.
-Morals of feudal society, oppression and despotism of landlord-capitalistic system, obscurantism and religious fanaticism were unmasked in “Fakhraddin’s tragedy”, “From the rain to shower” plays by N.Vazirov, “Broken nestle”, “Miserable young boy”, “Agha Muhammad Shah Qajar” and “Sorceress Peri” plays by A.Hagverdiyev, “Ignorance” and “Nadir Shah” plays by N.Narimanov.
+Morals of feudal society, oppression and despotism of landlord-capitalistic system, obscurantism and religious fanaticism were unmasked in The Tragedy of Fakhraddin, From the Rain to Shower plays by N.Vazirov, Broken Nestle, Miserable Young Boy, Agha Muhammad shah Qajar and Peri the Witch plays by A.Hagverdiyev, Ignorance and Nadir Shah plays by N.Narimanov.

-New theatrical troupes, so called “comradeships” appeared under the influence of the Russian Revolution of 1905-1907.
-A special troupe under “Tekamul” newspaper was created in oil-producing regions along with drama circles.
-Spectacles of the theatre were given in “Granvio” trade passage.

-In 1908, a united drama troupe, uniting professional actors such as H.Arablinski, S.Ruhulla and A.Veli, was created under “Nijat” charity union.
+In 1908, a united drama troupe, uniting professional actors such as Huseyn Arablinski, Sidgi Ruhulla and Abulfat Veli, was created under Nijat charity union.
 The troupe had a cloakroom and props.
-Besides that, the troupe displayed spectacles in Taghiyev Theatre and in other regions.
-Such spectacles as “Agha Muhammad Shah Qajar” by A.Hagverdiyev (1907), “Blacksmith Gave” by S.Sami (1908), “Robbers” (1907); “Deadmen” by J.Mammadguluzade (1916), “Othello” (1910), on which actor and director H.Arablinski had a great success and arts of who was penetrated by revolutionary and romantic inspiration, were significant events in the history of Azerbaijani theatre.
+Besides that, the troupe displayed spectacles in Tagiyev's Theatre and in other regions.
+Such spectacles as Agha Muhammad shah Qajar by A.Hagverdiyev (1907), Blacksmith Gave by S.Sami (1908), Robbers (1907); Deadmen (1916) by J.Mammadguluzade, Othello (1910) by Shakespeare, on which actor and director H.Arablinski had a great success and arts of who was penetrated by revolutionary and romantic inspiration, were significant events in the history of Azerbaijani theatre.

-At that time such plays as “Gaveyi ahengar” (S.Sami), “Refugees” (Schiller), “Al-Mansur” (H.Heine), “Othello” (W.Shakespeare), “Willy-nilly doctor” (J.B.Molière), “The government inspector”, “Marriage” (N.V.Gogol), “The first wine-maker” (L.N.Tolstoy) and others.

 In 1919, Azerbaijan State Theatre was created.